London, Jul 2018

 It’d be easy to get stuck and annoyed at various points.
 A big skill game resisted our attempts to solve it, even when we tried to cheat a little, until the unseen psycho got bored and let us bypass it.
 I’ve seen the same task in various other games, but this was definitely the hardest to solve I’ve seen yet.
 A different large puzzle seemed open to multiple approaches, though I may have been overthinking that one; and we also got tripped up by something that was either a reset error or that broke the usual single-use rule.

 But despite all of those, Psychopath’s Den struck me as one of the better horror games I’ve played.
 One reason for that was the decor, which does resort to some fake blood and plastic body parts but in other respects takes a much subtler approach using ominous lighting and industrial stylings.
 Another reason was that a surprising amount of the content belies its grim tone with skill tasks that would seem more at home in a much more light-hearted game.
-Hard-core scare fans may find that disappointingly incongruous, but I like escape rooms that are fun to play – no matter how realistic it might be for the setting, but there’s a limit to how miserable, bored or uncomfortable I want to be.
-By all means build a convincing atmosphere is great, but then fill it with interesting and entertaining puzzles even if that’s at odds with the theme.
-And in any case, the backstory gives a convenient excuse for any kind of puzzles or games at all: you’re doing them because your insane captor is forcing you to.
+Hard-core scare fans may find that disappointingly incongruous, but I like escape rooms that are fun to play – no matter how realistic it might be for the setting, there’s a limit to how miserable, bored or uncomfortable I want to be.
+By all means build a convincing atmosphere, but then make sure it’s also interesting and entertaining to play – making it an enjoyable game matters more than total fidelity to the theme.
+Psychopath’s Den succeeds at that, and in any case, the backstory gives a convenient excuse for any kind of puzzles or games at all: you’re doing them because your insane captor is forcing you to.

 I felt Psychopath’s Den was, at different points, both better and worse than the other AIM Escape game we’d played.
 But the highlights stayed with me more than the frustrations, helped by a strong ending with a good final puzzle and unexpected end to the narrative.